 I’ve always believed that more heads are better than one, and I get to work with some of the best heads in the biz.
 I have a fantastic team, thanks to Courtnay, my COO and co-founder, Natalie, Director of Training, and Emily, Programming and Training Coordinator.
 When we’re in the dance lab together creating choreography, all cylinders are firing.
 It’s hard work and comes with its fair share of frustration.
 Then there’s all the good stuff— the laughter and unique bond— that only happens from truly being dedicated to the same goal, for hours on end!

 When we face an incredible creative task in front of us, we all take our respective roles to get it done:

-- Emily is the Tether to the rest of our incredible team of trainers taking notes and making sure we are organized.
+- Emily is the tether to the rest of our incredible team of trainers taking notes and making sure we're organized.

 Everyone comes in with thoughts on music and movement, but when it’s “go time” these are the roles we fill to get to our destination.
 When you're in a similar situation you can boost creativity in the same way: engage the right people.

 We say this phrase when we are creating choreography constantly.
 When we are in a good flow, we discourage each other from breaking that circle of energy: no checking emails or Instagram or taking calls!
 We stay in that studio and ride the wave, even if it’s taking a long time to catch it--half the magic comes from simply being in the same room together and waiting it out.
 It’s cool because sometimes a creative boost hits us all at the same time, and we start doing the same thing - spooky!!